REGISTRATION NOW OPEN FOR 2026

 • When should I use the shear test ?

-• What are the other differentials?
+• What are the other possibilities ?

-Diagnostic Imaging
+Diagnostic Imaging Skills

-• Is the reporting accurate ?
+• Is the report accurate ?

-• What's missing in the US report ?
+• What's missing in the report ?

 • What are the best views for ACJ pathology ?